Dallin H. Oaks

-During his professional career, Oaks was twice considered by the U.S. president for nomination to the U.S. Supreme Court: first in 1975 by Gerald Ford, who ultimately nominated John Paul Stevens, and again in 1981 by Ronald Reagan, who ultimately nominated Sandra Day O'Connor.
+During his professional career, Oaks was twice considered by the President of the United States for nomination to the United States Supreme Court: first in 1975 by Gerald Ford, who ultimately nominated John Paul Stevens, and again in 1981 by Ronald Reagan, who ultimately nominated Sandra Day O'Connor.

-Background

-Dallin Oaks was born on August 12, 1932, in Provo, Utah, to Stella (née Harris) and Lloyd E. Oaks.
-Through his mother, he is a 2nd great-grand-nephew of one of the three witnesses to the Book of Mormon, Martin Harris.
-He was given the name Dallin in honor of Utah artist Cyrus Dallin.
-His mother was the artist's model for The Pioneer Mother, a public statue in Springville, Utah.
-She was present for the unveiling of the statue less than three weeks before Dallin Oaks was born.

 Early life

-Oaks was injured in a car accident that threw him from the car when he was nine months old, which was reported in both the Provo and Vernal newspapers.
-When Oaks was two years old, his father moved the family from Provo to Twin Falls, Idaho, where they would live until Oaks was eight.
-Oaks began his schooling at Washington School in Twin Falls.
-His father served as a member of the Twin Falls Stake's high council.
-Oaks was hospitalized twice with pneumonia while living in Twin Falls.
-In October 1939, when Oaks was 7 and his father was 37, Lloyd Oaks was hospitalized in Twin Falls with what was initially diagnosed as cancer.
-After 16 days he was transferred to a hospital in Salt Lake City, Utah, where he was diagnosed with tuberculosis.
-Lloyd Oaks was then transferred to the Bethesda Tuberculosis Sanitorium in Denver, Colorado, where he remained for about seven months until he died.
+Oaks was born on August 12, 1932, in Provo, Utah, to Stella (née Harris) and Lloyd Edress Oaks.
+Through his mother, he is a second great-grandnephew to Martin Harris, one of the three witnesses of the Book of Mormon.
+His given name, Dallin, honors Utah artist Cyrus Dallin.
+Oaks's mother had been Cyrus Dallin's model for The Pioneer Mother, a public statue in Springville, Utah.
+Between ages 2 and 8, Oaks and his family lived in Twin Falls, Idaho.

-After the death of her husband, Stella Oaks suffered an episode of mental illness and was unable to attend school and work for a time.
-During this time, Oaks and his two younger siblings resided with their maternal grandparents in Payson, Utah.
+In 1940, when Oaks was seven years old, his father died of tuberculosis at age 37.
+After her husband's death, Stella suffered an episode of mental illness and was unable to attend school and work for a time.
+During this time, Oaks and his two younger siblings (one of whom was his younger brother, Merrill Clayton Oaks) resided with their maternal grandparents in Payson, Utah.
 The loss of his father and the temporary loss of his mother caused him to have difficulties concentrating in school.
 When he was about nine or ten years old, he resumed living with his mother, who had taken a position as a teacher in Vernal, Utah.

-Both of his parents were graduates of BYU.
-After his father died, his mother pursued a graduate degree at Columbia University and later served as head of adult education for the Provo School District.
+Stella Oaks eventually pursued a graduate degree at Columbia University and later served as head of adult education for the Provo School District.
 In 1956, she became the first woman to sit on the Provo City Council, where she served for two terms.
 In 1958, she also briefly served as Provo's assistant mayor.